 At Milola we believe that baking and nutrition are not contradictory terms; we don’t need to choose one over the other.
 This conviction drives us to constant research and experiment: to re-think every ingredient so as to make the best of it, more flavorful and interesting, with the intention to surprise our customer’s palate all the time.

 But we don’t just eliminate allergens.
 The challenge for us is that our cakes should be as light as possible, reducing the fat, sugar, and calorie content, while never compromising the final product.
 Our customers should only experience sheer joy to their senses.
-We want to show our customers that, when you don’t rely on wheat for everything, you can open up to a world of nutrition and flavor in grains such as millet, quinoa, sorghum, teff, buckwheat, rice, flaxseed.
-And the flavors from our land: almonds, hazelnuts, walnuts, chestnuts.
+We want to show our customers that, when you don’t rely on wheat for everything, you can open up to a world of nutrition and flavour in grains such as millet, quinoa, sorghum, teff, buckwheat, rice, flaxseed.
+And the flavours from our land: almonds, hazelnuts, walnuts, chestnuts.
 Yes, Milola is a regional cuisine.

-Sorghum flour is high in protein, iron, and dietary fiber.
+Sorghum flour is high in protein, iron, and dietary fibre.
 It is also high in antioxidants, which support cardiac health.
 In addition, the starch and protein in sorghum take longer than other similar products to digest.
 This slow digestion is particularly helpful for those with diabetes.

 Brown Rice —

 It was also one of those days I go to bed with butterflies in my tummy, a smile on my face, a warm heart, and the satisfaction of knowing that I have a winner.
 I have a world of possibilities ahead of me that many others will be able to enjoy.
-Our brownie and chocolate muffin can only taste as amazingly as they do because of this union.
-How I love this Eureka moments!
+Our brownie and chocolate muffin can only taste as amazing as they do because of this union.
+How I love these Eureka moments!

-Technically a cereal grass, this nutritional powerhouse is the smallest grain in the world, but has a much larger percentage of bran and germ compared to other grains, which makes it a great source of dietary fiber, protein, amino acids, vitamin C, calcium, magnesium and zinc.
+Technically a cereal grass, this nutritional powerhouse is the smallest grain in the world but has a much larger percentage of bran and germ compared to other grains, which makes it a great source of dietary fibre, protein, amino acids, vitamin C, calcium, magnesium and zinc.
 The calcium content in teff greatly surpasses that of all other grains.

 It adds whole grain nutrition to your baked goods, and if you pair it with cocoa and chocolate, you won’t stop smiling.
 Trust me.

-I started using millet in the whole grain form long before I thought of using it as a gluten free flour.
+I started using millet in the whole grain form long before I thought of using it as a gluten-free flour.
 I used to make these amazing millet croquettes, stuffed with tofu, arame seaweed and carrots, dipped in a beautiful sauce…yum.
-Then, in my never ending search for new gluten free flours, I added millet to the mix, and well, there is virtually not a day when I don’t use it.
+Then, in my never-ending search for new gluten-free flours, I added millet to the mix, and well, there is virtually not a day when I don’t use it.
 This is a true staple for me.

-Millet was first farmed nearly 10,000 year ago, and was revered as one of the five sacred crops in ancient China.
+Millet was first farmed nearly 10,000 years ago and was revered as one of the five sacred crops in ancient China.
 Millet is also mentioned in the Old Testament, the writings of Herodotus, and the journals of Marco Polo.
 I mean, we cannot all be wrong, right?

-This ancient grain is also a good source of protein, essential amino acids and dietary fiber.
+This ancient grain is also a good source of protein, essential amino acids and dietary fibre.
 An excellent source of manganese, phosphorus and magnesium.
-This naturally gluten free grain is alkaline, which makes it easy to digest and helps us balance the body’s natural tendency towards acidity.
+This naturally gluten-free grain is alkaline, which makes it easy to digest and helps us balance the body’s natural tendency towards acidity.
 Don’t you love it?

 Listen, If you know me, you know I love rhubarb.
 If you don’t know me, let me tell you: I REALLY LOVE RHUBARB.
 Deeply, crazily, passionately.
-So when I first tasted this pseudo cereal, the seed of a plant related to rhubarb, what do you think could happen?
+So when I first tasted this pseudo-cereal, the seed of a plant related to rhubarb, what do you think could happen?
 You guessed right: love.
 Unconditional, never out of style love.
 Sure, it didn’t hurt that it came into my life in the form of a Galette Bretonne, but, I mean, who wouldn’t love buckwheat??

-Despite its name, buckwheat is not related to wheat at all, and it is naturally gluten free.
+Despite its name, buckwheat is not related to wheat at all, and it is naturally gluten-free.
 Yay for me!
 It is a hearty, flavorful, nutritious flour with many health benefits and an assertive, strong personality.
-An excellent source of magnesium, copper, and dietary fiber, buckwheat is one of the best sources of high quality, easily digestible proteins in the plant kingdom.
+An excellent source of magnesium, copper, and dietary fibre, buckwheat is one of the best sources of high quality, easily digestible proteins in the plant kingdom.
 This makes it an excellent meat substitute.

 Quinoa, baby.
 How I love your nuttiness, your earthy notes, the structure you give baked goods, the moist crumb.
 I loved you long before words such as superfoods were used.
 You allowed me to enjoy couscous-like dishes when couscous was removed from my life, wholesome salads and patties.
-You didn’t just made me feel like I was normal, you made me feel like I was privileged to be under this new diet.
+You didn’t just make me feel like I was normal, you made me feel like I was privileged to be under this new diet.

 The FAO declared 2013 ‘The International Year of Quinoa’, giving this Ancient Grain well deserved attention and recognition as one of the most nutritious grains available.
 Technically a grass seed, of the Chenopodium family (closely related to beetroot, spinach and amaranth), it is compared to a grain because of how it is used in the kitchen.

 Quinoa was a staple food for the South American native population living in the high altitudes of the Andes Mountains.
-Recognized for its high nutritional qualities, it was known as “mother of all grains” by the Incas and had a spiritual significance for them.
+Recognized for its high nutritional qualities, it was known as the “mother of all grains” by the Incas and had a spiritual significance for them.